Aérospatiale Alouette III: Origins

-Into flight
+Into flight and production

 On 28 February 1959, the first prototype SE 3160 performed its maiden flight, piloted by French aviator Jean Boulet.
 Shortly thereafter, the SE 3160 would become more commonly known as the Alouette III.
 During its flight test programme, the prototype demonstrated its high altitude capabilities on several occasions; in June 1959, it landed at an altitude of over 4,000 metres in the Mont Blanc mountain range and, during October 1960, it was able to achieve the same feat at an altitude more than 6,000 metres in the Himalayas.
 During these attempts, it was flown by Jean Boulet, who was accompanied by a pair of passengers and 250 kg of equipment.

 During 1961, the initial SE 3160 model of the type entered serial production.
 On 15 December 1961, the Alouette III received its airworthiness certificate, clearing it to enter operational service.
 Despite an order placed by the French Army for an initial batch of 50 Alouette IIIs during June 1961, the first two customers of the rotorcraft were in fact export sales, having been sold outside of France.
 The Alouette III was specifically designed to fly at high altitudes, as such, it quickly earned a reputation for its favourable characteristics during rescue operations.
 According to its manufacturer, it was the first helicopter to present an effective multi-mission capability and performance to match with its diverse mission range in both civil or military circles.

 The SE 3160 model continued to be produced until 1968, when it was replaced by the refined SA 316B model.
 (After its production ended, the SE 3160 has sometimes been retroactively redesignated "SA 316A", but its original SE 3160 designation is more commonly used, especially in older sources.)
 Both the SE 3160 and the SA 316B were powered by a more powerful version of the Artouste engine, the Artouste IIIB, whose turbine was rated to produce 858 hp, though because of the limits of the engine's reduction gearbox, the Artouste IIIB was de-rated to generate 563 hp in service.
 The later SA 319B model adopted the more fuel-efficient Turbomeca Astazou XIVB engine, extending its range and endurance; on 10 July 1967, the Astazou-powered Alouette III performed its first flight.
-During 1979, the last and 1,437th Alouette III departed from the company's assembly line in Marignane, France, after which the main production line was closed down as a consequence of diminishing demand for the type.
-During 1985, the final Alouette III was delivered.
+During 1979, the 1,437th Alouette III departed from the company's assembly line in Marignane, France, after which the main production line was closed down as a consequence of diminishing demand for the type.
+During 1985, the final French-produced Alouette III was delivered.
+It had been produced from 1961 to 1985 in France, however, license production continued.